kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 Instead, this functionality [is now built into our version of CrossMgr][Merging].
 This simplifies the workflow, as you do not have to generate several Excel files in order to combine results, and you can make late adjustments to lap times etc. in the combined file without having to re-do the merge.
 It's also programmatically simpler, as the recorded lap time data is merged before CrossMgr performs its filtering, category and ranking calculations, which should hopefully make it more robust.

 Our merging procedure effectively imports subsequent races in a round as additional **start waves** of the first race, with a very long gap between them.
 CrossMgr's **CustomCategory** logic then combines the results of riders from multiple start waves who share that CustomCategory.
-For this to work, we need a unified sign-on sheet for the round, with riders in each race having a different **EventCategory**.
+For this to work, we need a **unified sign-on sheet** for the round, with riders in each race having a different **EventCategory**.

 1. Ensure you have backup copies of all the race data.
 There's great potential for corruption if something goes wrong!
 1. Open the **chronologically first** (usually slower group) race.
 Change the [Event Name][General Info] to something appropriate for the combined results.
 CrossMgr will warn that it is saving to a new filename.
 This will create a copy of the existing race data.
 Close CrossMgr.
-1. Combine the sign-on sheets for the individual races into a new sheet in the sign-on Excel file.
-(For example, copy the `Round1Race1` sheet to a `Round1Combined` sheet, then copy&paste the data from the Round1Race2 sheet into it.)
-This is simply a matter of carefuly copy&pasting, though it's hoped that the sign-on system will be able to generate this automatically in future.
+1. If necessary combine the sign-on sheets for the individual races into a new sheet in the sign-on Excel file.
+If HPVMgr was used to generate the sign-on sheets, this will have been created automatically).
+This is simply a matter of copy&pasting:  For example, copy the `Round1Race1` sheet (inclding headers) to a new `Round1Combined` sheet, then copy&paste the data from the Round1Race2 sheet into it.
 Note that if the sign-on sheet for a race has been edited manually (eg. to reflect a change of machine), these will need to be preserved in the sheet for the combined results.
 1. Open the .cmn file for the combined results.
 At this point, it will just be a copy of the first race.
-1. Use [Link External Excel Sheet][External Excel] to select the new combined sign-on sheet.
+1. Use [Link External Excel Sheet][External Excel] to select the combined sign-on sheet.
 Ensure that "**Initialize CrossMgr Categories from Excel EventCategory and Bib# columns**" at the relevant stage.
 1. The [Categories][Category Screen] may need rearranging, lap distances and genders set, etc.  Note that you now have a **Start Wave** for each race.
 1. The [Results][] may show nonsense lap times for some of the fast race riders.
 This is because their tags were read during the slow race, and is harmless.
 1. Select [Import from another CrossMgr race...][Merging] from the [DataMgmt][] Menu.
 Browse to the `.cmn` file of the fast race.